fluke777/gd-client/README.md

 # gd_client

-A Clojure library designed to ... well, that part is up to you.
+Clojure library designed to help you connect to GoodData and do interesting stuff with the API.

 ## Usage